 Why Are There Two Ranking Systems in CS2?

 Although the change might’ve been surprising, it certainly helped bring Counter-Strike to modern standards.
-Although the ranks in Counter-Strike: Global Offensive was a signature of the genre, it also created an extremely competitive environment, as well as a community that at times could be very toxic, particularly at higher ranks, where there was a lot at stake in every match.
+Although the ranks in Counter-Strike: Global Offensive were a signature of the genre, it also created an extremely competitive environment, as well as a community that at times could be very toxic, particularly at higher ranks, where there was a lot at stake in every competitive match.
+Playing competitive matches is crucial for ranking progression, as each game provides an opportunity to improve performance and climb the ranks.
+Players are initially placed based on their performance in matchmaking games, which determine their starting rank and set the stage for their journey.

-With the separation into competitive and premier casual players, as well as those who are looking for a more hardcore ranked experience will have a choice of what they want to play.
-Really dedicated players can now grind out their tournament ranks in CS2 Premier, where such players will definitely enjoy the ability to show off their map knowledge and skill against other hardcore gamers.
+With the separation into competitive and premier, casual players, as well as those who are looking for a more hardcore ranked experience, will have a choice of what they want to play.
+Really dedicated players can now grind out their tournament ranks in CS2 Premier, where such players will definitely enjoy the ability to show off their map knowledge and skill against other hardcore gamers and outplay their opponents.
+For new players, the ranking system provides a structured path to progress and learn the game, though it can be challenging to adapt at first.

 When Do You Get The First Rank In CS2?

 In both of the ranking systems you first need to complete ten placement matches to get your first rank.
+Watching demos is arguably one of the most effective ways to improve your gameplay and secure a better placement.
 After you complete your set of placement matches, you’ll receive a rank based on your performance.
 Keep in mind, that if you already had a CS rating in the past, the new one you’ll receive isn’t going to be radically different from what you had before.
 This means that you won’t be able to make an instant jump from Silver Elite Master to Global Elite.

-Yes, you can lose your CS rank if you don’t play for a prolonged time.
+Your CS rank will reset if you don’t play for a prolonged time.
 In order to maintain your CS2 rank you need to play at least a single match every two weeks.
 If you remain inactive in the ranked mode for a longer period of time, you might have to re-play your placement matches, as your CS rating decays over time.

 What Is The CS2 Rank Distribution?